grantcarthew/notes-google-cloud-architect/Compute/Compute Engine.md

 * Network throughput is 2Gbps per vCPU up to 16Gbps for 8 vCPUs.
 * Disk throughput is tied to the network throughput.
 * Disk IOPs is tied to the disk size.
-* Local SSH is ephemeral and ties the instance to the hardware.
+* Local SSD is ephemeral and ties the instance to the hardware.

 ## Availability Policy